|Place||Europe: France, Picardie, Somme, Amiens Harbonnieres Area, Glisy|

 This item is in the Public Domain

-Depicts mules feeding and stabled at an AIF encampment outside Glisy.
-There is a soldier at the left carrying feed bags for the mules.
+Depicts a row of greys (horses) under the cover of a forest of trees in an AIF encampment.
+The sketch for this painting is also held in the Memorials collection (ART12633).
 Arthur Streeton is best known as one of the painters of the Heidelberg School in Melbourne in the late nineteenth century.
 His name is linked with Tom Roberts, Charles Conder, and Frederick McCubbin as responsible for developing in Australia an impressionist technique of painting, and depicting scenes that embraced the nationalistic concerns of the last two decades of the nineteenth century.
 During his lifetime he was acknowledged as the finest painter of the Australian landscape; he was the first Australian painter to be honoured by a retrospective exhibition in his own lifetime; and only the second to be knighted.

 In 1918 while based in London, he was appointed by the Australian War Memorial as an official war artist and travelled to France to record the involvement of Australians in the battles taking place along the Somme River.
 During the period of his employment he produced ten paintings and eighty-six drawings that are held by the Memorial.
 These were all executed in the years 1918 and 1919.
 The Memorial later purchased his HMS Renown, Sydney Harbour painted in 1922, and commissioned several large paintings of significant wartime subjects.